 Can Cockroaches Smell Food?

+Yes.
+The one thing known to draw cockroaches into your household is the smell of food.
+Initially, it was thought that roaches never used their sense of smell to detect food, but recent studies suggest otherwise.
 They use their antennae to track food sources.
 The smell they tend to be most attracted to emanate from starch, grease, cheese, and rotting kitchen waste.

 Can Cockroaches Survive a Nuclear Blast?